 Andreas Schüller graduated from law school in Trier, Germany, and holds a LL.M. advanced degree from Leiden University, Netherlands, in Public International Law.
 He specialized in International Criminal Law and is a member of Amnesty International Germany Working Group on International Justice.
 Mr Schüller works for the International Crimes and Accountability program.

 From 2004-2011, Claire Tixeire worked for both the New York-based Center for Constitutional Rights (CCR) and the International Federation for Human Rights (FIDH), seeking criminal accountability for U.S. officials for torture, while representing FIDH before the United Nations.
 Claire obtained her law degrees from the Universities of Panthéon-Sorbonne and of Nanterre in Paris, and holds diplomas in International Law from the U.K. and Canada.
-With ECCHR, Claire works in the Business and Human Rights Program.
+At ECCHR, Claire directs the Education Program.

 Annelen Micus studied law at the Bucerius Law School in Hamburg and the Universidad Torcuato di Tella in Buenos Aires.
 Furthermore, she has worked in Costa Rica and Colombia.
 In her PhD thesis she analyzed the jurisprudence of the Inter-American Court of Human Rights and transitional justice in South America.
 Annelen is a member of the Working Group against Impunity of Amnesty International Germany.
 With ECCHR, she works in the Program on International Crimes and Accountability.